 Having vision insurance benefits can be a great way to save money on your prescription eyewear.
 In the past, if you wanted to use your vision insurance benefits, you would have to visit one of your local optical retailers to process that claim for you.

-With advances in technolgy, you can now use your insurance benefits online and apply your benefits directly onto your order so you only have to pay the out-of-pocket expense.
+With advances in technology, you can now use your insurance benefits online at Eyeconic and use your benefits directly onto your order so you only have to pay the out-of-pocket expense.